 Configure flow control policies for your Elasticsearch cluster in both the inbound and outbound directions, ensuring cluster stability by safeguarding against abnormal traffic.

 An Elasticsearch cluster can become overloaded due to traffic surges, malicious requests, and internal resource competition, which can even lead to node failures.
-Through policies like client request throttling, write backpressure, and traffic pattern analysis, flow control ensures proper resource allocation, thereby protecting clusters from overload.
+Through policies like client request throttling, backpressure, and traffic pattern analysis, flow control ensures proper resource allocation, thereby protecting clusters from overload.
 It covers the following scenarios:

 Policy | How It Works | Details |